 Make yourself comfortable and cuddle your baby close to you, holding baby gently but firmly.
 It’s better for your baby to be on a slight incline so any air bubbles rise to the top, making burping easier.

 Put the teat against your baby’s lips.
 Your baby will open their mouth and start to suck.
-Keep the neck of the bottle at an angle so it’s filled with formula or milk.
+Keep the neck of the bottle at an angle so it’s filled with formula or breastmilk.

 When your baby stops sucking strongly or when about half of the formula or breastmilk has gone, gently remove the bottle and see whether baby wants to burp.
 Once you’ve tried burping your baby, you can offer the bottle again.